opencontainers/runtime-spec/runtime-linux.md

+# Linux-specific, host-dependent configuration

+The Linux-specific section of the [host-dependent configuration](runtime.md).

 ## Namespaces

 A namespace wraps a global system resource in an abstraction that makes it appear to the processes within the namespace that they have their own isolated instance of the global resource.